 Write your Centre number, candidate number and name on all the work you hand in.
+Write in dark blue or black pen.

+You may use a pencil for any diagrams or graphs.
 Do not use staples, paper clips, highlighters, glue or correction fluid.
+DO NOT WRITE IN ANY BARCODES.